Roger Stone Talked WikiLeaks With Donald Trump, Top Campaign Official Testifies, Contradicting Trump Testimony

 The testimony was significant because in his 2018 written answers to questions from special counsel Robert Mueller, Trump answered “I do not recall,” in response to a Mueller question about whether he had ever discussed WikiLeaks with Stone.

-At the time of the Trump-Stone call, Gates testified, WikiLeaks had already released one set of hacked Democratic Party internal emails.
+At the time of the Trump-Stone call, Gates testified that WikiLeaks had already released one set of hacked Democratic Party internal emails.
 The emails at that time had been linked in public media reports to Russian government hackers who gave them to WikiLeaks for distribution.

 If the Gates testimony is accurate, it would suggest Trump had personal knowledge that his campaign was colluding, at least indirectly, with a Russian operation to interfere in the 2016 election on his behalf.